-The device is a Flash Memory type 8-bit high performance RISC architecture microcontroller.
+The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller with an integrated accumulative cell voltage monitor module, designed for Li-Battery Protection applications.

 For memory features, the Flash Memory offers users the convenience of Flash Memory multiprogramming features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc. By using the In Application Programming technology, user have a convenient means to directly store their measured data in the Flash Program Memory as well as having the ability to easily update their application programs.